Prevent escalation of or settle conflicts, counter terrorism and human-rights violations with sanctions regimes.

 LexisNexis Diligence Spotter®

 As the international regulatory landscape continues to evolve, it’s critical to establish an effective and agile third-party risk-management and compliance process.
-To help, LexisNexis Diligence Spotter® software combines
+To help, LexisNexis Diligence Spotter® a third party due diligence software combines:

 - third-party screening for identifying and assessing new clients, partners and organisations and checking them against sanctions lists